 (February 24 for international students)

-Interested applicants for the BFA in Acting concentration should click on the link above to download a written application (this includes audition guidelines, and additional information about the BFA).
+Interested applicants for the BFA in Acting concentration should download a written application (this includes audition guidelines, and additional information about the BFA).
 You can also request a hard copy of the application and guidelines from our office (718-951-5000 X6263).
 Applicants must complete four written essays, and prepare a series of timed monologues for on-site auditions which are held on the first weekend of March.
 Twelve students are accepted annually for the following fall term’s cohort.
 Applicants will not be given an audition time until we’ve received their complete written application.